volcano-sh/kubegene-website/content/docs/started/getting-started-minikube.md

 +++
-title = "Minikube for Kubegene" description = "Quickly get Kubegene running locally" weight = 10 toc = true bref = "This document will outline steps that will get your local installation of Kubegene running on top of Mikikube.
+title = "Minikube for KubeGene" description = "Quickly get KubeGene running locally" weight = 10 toc = true bref = "This document will outline steps that will get your local installation of KubeGene running on top of Mikikube.
 Minikube runs a simple, single-node Kubernetes cluster inside a virtual machine (VM)."
 [menu.main]
   parent = "Getting Started"
   weight = 2
 +++

 By the end of this document, you'll have a local installation of Minikube kubernetes cluster along with all the default core components of
 Kubeflow deployed as services in the pods.
-You can use genectl to submit your gene sequencing workflow to kubegene.
+You can use genectl to submit your gene sequencing workflow to KubeGene.

 ### Prerequisites
   - Laptop, Desktop or a Workstation